sinhashubham95/go-actuator/README.md

 ## Installation

-To install Gin package, you need to install Go and set your Go workspace first.
+To install `Go Actuator` package, you need to install Go and set your Go workspace first.

 1. The first need Go installed (version 1.13+ is required), then you can use the below Go command to install Go Actuator.